 How can I save money on car insurance?

 There are many ways to save money on car insurance but the first is to shop around for the best price.
 It may seem obvious, but there are many drivers who only look at one or two quotes before making a decision.
 We can help you compare rates from many of the industry’s most trusted insurance carriers in just minutes, making sure you’re truly getting the most out of your policy.

 Other opportunities to save include bundling—or insuring multiple vehicles under the same policy, increasing your deductible, reducing (or removing) optional coverages, listing your vehicle’s safety features or consider usage-based insurance.
 Learn more about car insurance discounts.

 Many large insurers have discounts for driving behavior tracking similar to those young driver training apps.
-If you don’t mind having your driving tracked, you can opt into usage-based discount programs.
-Oftentimes you can receive a small discount for joining the program, then a larger discount once your driving has been analyzed by the company.
-Here are major insurers with usage-based discount programs.
+Known as telematics, you can often receive a small discount for joining the program/downloading the app, then a larger discount is often applied once your driving has been analyzed.
+Here are major insurers with a telematics system.